platformsh/platformsh-docs/docs/src/configuration/routes/https.md

 If the Let's Encrypt certificate is due to expire in less than one month then it will be renewed automatically during a deployment.
 That makes it feasible to set up regular auto-renewal of the Let's Encrypt certificate.
 The caveat is that, like any deploy, there is a very brief downtime (a few seconds, usually) so it's best to do during off-hours.

-You will first need to install the CLI in your application container.
-See the section on [API tokens](/development/cli/api-tokens.md) for instructions on how to do so.

 {{< note >}}
 Automated SSL certificate renewal using cron requires you to [get an API token and install the CLI in your application container](/development/cli/api-tokens.md).
 {{< /note >}}

-Once the CLI is installed in your application container and an API token configured you can add a cron task to run twice a month to trigger a redeploy.
+Once the CLI is installed in your application container and an API token configured, you can add a cron task to run twice a month to trigger a redeploy.
 For example:

 ```yaml
 crons: